-This Cassini Spacecraft image show the brightly lit limb of a crescent Enceladus looks ethereal against the blackness of space.
+This Cassini Spacecraft image shows the brightly lit limb of a crescent Enceladus looking ethereal against the blackness of space.
 The rest of the moon, lit by light reflected from Saturn, presents a ghostly appearance.

 Enceladus (313 miles or 504 kilometers across) is back-lit in this image, as is apparent by the thin crescent.
 However, the Sun-Enceladus-spacecraft (or phase) angle, at 141 degrees, is too low to make the moon’s famous plumes easily visible.